 Silhouette workshops of this kind are not a serious attempt to teach the art of silhouette cutting.
 They are an opportunity for delegates to enjoy the art for themselves.
 No previous artistic experience is expected or required, However, it’s not unheard of for somebody to discover a previously hidden artistic talent!

-We do offer longer, more in-depth workshops.
+I do offer longer, more in-depth workshops.
 These are an opportunity to create impressive silhouettes with a variety of reproduction eighteenth-century equipment.
 They will be of interest to museums, schools and art societies seeking to run interesting educational events.